hdilab/library-chatbot/README.md

 # UT Arlington Library Chatbot

-In this project, the [Rasa](https://rasa.com/docs/rasa/) framework is used to create a chatbot.
-For the project, Rasa is installed inside a conda environment.
+Here, the [Rasa](https://rasa.com/docs/rasa/) framework is used to create a chatbot.
+For the project, conda is used as a package manager, and Rasa is installed inside a conda environment.

 > **Instructions to install Rasa:**
 > - Create a separate conda environment.
 If you need instructions to create a conda environment, please follow the link [here](https://docs.conda.io/projects/conda/en/latest/user-guide/overview.html).